 Contents:

 We’ve compiled a list of the best budgeting apps in the UK.
-These are money management apps that will help you track your spending, categorise your expenses, organise your money, and identify wasteful subscriptions, manually or via a new technology called open banking.
+These are money management apps and personal finance software for tracking your spending, categorising your expenses, organising your money, and identifying wasteful subscriptions, manually or via a new technology called Open Banking.

-Open banking budgeting apps allow you to connect your bank accounts to see all your transactions in one place, while manual budgeting apps provide a platform where you can input your transactions to see them all in one place.
+Open Banking budgeting apps allow you to connect your bank accounts to see all your transactions in one place, while manual budgeting apps provide a platform to input your transactions so you can see them all in one place.

-All the budgeting apps listed below are available to download on Android and iOS.
-The open banking budgeting apps are registered with the UK’s financial watchdog, the Financial Conduct Authority (FCA).
+The budgeting apps listed below are suitable for most people, including singles, couples, and students.
+They are also available to download on Android and iOS.
+The Open Banking budgeting apps are registered with the UK’s financial watchdog, the Financial Conduct Authority (FCA).

 Here are the best budgeting apps in the UK:

 Budget by Koody is completely free to use.
-However, if you want to access more advanced features within the app, you can subscribe to Budget by Koody Pro for £1 per month or £10 per year (first two months free).
+However, if you want to access more advanced features within the app, you can subscribe to Budget by Koody Pro for £1 per month or £10 per year (two months free).

 It is free to download the Plum app, access the basic budgeting and money management features, set money aside, withdraw as often as you like, and switch your bills with Plum.
 However, if you are interested in more advanced budgeting features like the Money Maximiser, want to earn interest on your savings or want to put your money to work harder by investing in the stock market, you can subscribe for £2.99 or £4.99 per month (first month free).
 Plum has a third tier that costs £9.99 per month for those who want to access more investment opportunities.